SushiLab/IMB_Amplicon_Pipeline/README.md

 ## How to run the Pipeline

-The pipeline has been written to deal with short read Illumina sequencing data in the format of paired-end fastq files.
+The pipeline has been written to deal with short read Illumina sequencing data in the format of paired-end or single-end fastq files.
 All runs are processed together so that files/data that come from different batches/flowcells/flowlanes have to be run individually, e.g, as a different `(Sub)Project`.

 ### Installations needed